iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.7.1-1.7.2.md

 * [Upgrade Roundcube](https://github.com/roundcube/roundcubemail/wiki/Upgrade).

-### Upgrade netdata to the latest stable release (1.47.5)
+### Upgrade netdata to the latest stable release (v2.1.1)

 If you have netdata installed, you can upgrade it by following this tutorial:
 [Upgrade netdata](./upgrade.netdata.html).

 ### Fixed: incorrect sql column name in Fail2ban script

-Run command below to override existing one.
-That's all.
+Run command below to download patched file.

 ```
 wget -O /usr/local/bin/fail2ban_banned_db \